 Dina, The Shamer’s daughter, must save her family with her magical power of compelling people to admit their most shameful secrets with the help of her newly found father.
 He is a Blackmaster, however, and possesses the power to make people see and believe things that aren’t true.
 Dina must now deal with having inherited this horrible power while forging a relationship with him – a father she both fears and mistrusts.

-19-year-old Talib Ben Hassi’s life hangs by a thread.
-The exact details of what took place while he was in police custody remain unclear.
-Police officers Jens and Mike are on routine patrol in the local ghetto when news of Talib’s death comes in over the radio, igniting uncontrollable, pent-up rage in the ghetto’s youth, who lust for revenge.
+The exact details of what took place while Talib Ben Hassi (19) was in police custody remain unclear.
+Police officers, Jens and Mike, are on routine patrol in Svalegården’s ghetto when news of Talib’s death comes in over the radio, igniting uncontrollable, pent-up rage in the ghetto’s youth, who lust for revenge.
 Suddenly, the two officers find themselves fair game and must fight tooth and claw to find a way out.

 Sons of Denmark

 Ulaa Salim, 2019

 Denmark 2025.
 One year after a major bomb attack in Copenhagen, radicalisation around the country has intensified and ethnic tensions are running high.
 The next parliamentary election is near, and the extremely nationalist political leader Martin Nordahl is set for a landslide victory.

 Mugge’s parents are going through a loud and terrible divorce that threatens to tear the blissful suburban neighbourhood apart.
 But Mugge takes matters into his own hands and plans the most epic street party ever in an attempt to get his parents back together.

 Insurance detective Max is investigating the disappearance of Arthur.
 The assignment takes him on a long and mysterious journey into the clandestine Aurora Hotel, a unique secretive facility that specialises in elaborate assisted suicide fantasies.
 While in the midst of an existential crisis, Max starts to question his perception of reality.